rodinux/plannings_cinema/README.md

 ## Deployment instructions

-* It is possible you want to change the database, (I personnally use postgresql), if you want to use it without postgesql and without creating first a database, it is very easy.
+* It is possible you want to change the database, (I personnally use postgresql), if you want to use it without Postgresql and without creating first a database, it is very easy.
 You need to make few changes, in the file config/database.yml, replace all by :

 ## config/database.yml